FreeRTOS-AdaptiveScheduling/EnhancedFreeRTOS/README.md

 >The Windows Simulator and the Kernel of FreeRTOS

 This is a modified version of FreeRTOS kernel with an enhanced scheduler.
-Developing an adaptive scheduler for the FreeRTOS based on **Ant Colony Optimisation**.
+An adaptive scheduler for the FreeRTOS based on **Ant Colony Optimisation**.

 The project aims to introduce **Ant Colony Optimisation** into the scheduler of FreeRTOS